dm4ml/fastvs/README.md

 #### Cosine Similarity

-Cosine similarity measures the cosine of the angle between two vectors$P$and$Q$in an$N$-dimensional space.
+Cosine similarity measures the cosine of the angle between two vectors $P$ and $Q$ in an $N$-dimensional space.
 It is defined as:

 ```math
  \text{Cosine Similarity}(P, Q) = \frac{P \cdot Q}{\|P\| \|Q\|}